ucsf-wynton/wynton-website-hpc/docs/scheduler/gpu.md

 ```
 where N is the number of GPUs your job will use and M is the number of MPI processes your job will launch.
 M does not have to equal N (see below).

 ## GPU relevant resource requests

 The GPU nodes in Wynton contain many different generations and models of NVIDIA GPUs.
-In order to ensure that your GPU jobs run on GPUs with the proper capabilities, there are 2 SGE resource complexes assigned to each GPU node.
-They are `compute_cap` and `gpu_mem`.
+In order to ensure that your GPU jobs run on GPUs with the proper capabilities, there are two SGE resource complexes assigned to each GPU node:

-`compute_cap` describes the Compute Capability (or SM version) of the GPUs in the node (see [NVIDIA's CUDA GPU page][1] for more details).  `compute_cap` is an integer in keeping with the relevant flags to `nvcc`.
-For example, a Compute Capability of 6.1 (GeForce GTX 1080) is represented by `compute_cap=61`.
+1. `compute_cap` - describes the Compute Capability (or SM version) of the GPUs in the node (see [NVIDIA's CUDA GPU page] for more details).  `compute_cap` is an integer in keeping with the relevant flags to `nvcc`.
+For example, a Compute Capability of 6.1 (e.g. [GeForce GTX 1080]) is represented by `compute_cap=61`.

-`gpu_mem` describes how much GPU memory the GPUs in the node have.
-It's defined in MiB.
+2. `gpu_mem` - describes how much GPU memory the GPUs in the node have.
+It's defined in units of MiB.

 Specifying either of these resources is not required.
 If you do specify one, your job will be scheduled on a GPU node with resources >= those that you requested.
-As an example, if you wanted to only run on at least GTX 1080 generation nodes with more than 10GB of GPU memory, you would specify:
+As an example, if you wanted to only run on at least GeForce GTX 1080 generation nodes with more than 10 GB of GPU memory, you would specify:

 ```
 -l compute_cap=61,gpu_mem=10000M
 ```

 ## Running GPU applications

 Several CUDA runtimes are installed on the GPU nodes.
-They can be loaded via modules just as above on the development nodes.
+They can be loaded via modules just as above on the development nodes, e.g. `module load cuda` and `module load cuda/7.5`.

 ### GPU selection

 When your job is assigned to a node, it will also be assigned specific GPUs on that node.
 The GPU assignment will be contained in the environment variable `SGE_GPU` as a comma-delimited set of numbers.
 Be sure to send this assignment to your application using the proper format for your application.

 <div class="alert alert-warning" role="alert">